 Have you sailed with multiple generations?
 Let us know in the comments below!
 And if you’re looking for more great cruising tips, read Darlin’ Diva’s Day at Sea recommendations or Cruisin’ Diva’s how cruising with an infant compares to touring Disney World with an infant.

 Ready to book your next vacation?
-Get a quote on a Disney Cruise from Authorized Disney Vacation Planner, Leslie at Pixie Vacations, the official travel agent of Tips from the Disney Divas and Devos!
+Get a FREE quote on a Disney Cruise from Authorized Disney Vacation Planner, Patricia Payne at All For Dreams Travel, the official travel agent of Tips from the Disney Divas and Devos!